5jt/dyalog-cookbook/manuscript/logging.md

 MyApp 2.0 could do better.
 In several ways.

-* Have the program write a log file recording what it's done.
+* Have the program write a log file recording what happens.
 * Set traps to catch and log foreseeable problems.
 * Set a top-level trap to catch and report unforeseen errors and save a crash workspace for analysis.